 Show Off Products and Services

 Show off what makes your business special.
 If you own an ice cream shop, add photos of delicious looking mint chocolate chip waffle cones to your Story.
 Run a clothing store?
 Create an attractive display, take a pic and add it to your Story.
 If you have a new product that is about to launch, you could add images of the product to your story.

 Offer a Time-Sensitive Discount Specific to Instagram Stories

 Not only will it create a sense of urgency since the image is gone in 24 hours, but it will make your Instagram followers feel special knowing they got in on a secret discount.

 What Does This Mean for Advertisers?

-Since both apps allow for local targeting, advertising your local business on Snapchat or Instagram
+Since both apps allow for local targeting, advertising your local business on Snapchat or Instagram could be profitable.

 Unsurprisingly, the majority of Instagram and Snapchat users are 29 or younger.
 (Snapchat says that 50 percent of its users are below the age of 25.)
 However, it's a safe bet that both applications will continue to look for ways to attract older users.